UniBreakfast/pacergame-rulebook-with-gpt/README.md

   - Failing a quest is not the end.
 It's an opportunity to reassess and try again.

-  - Players can undertake new quests to regain lost CP and continue progressing toward their endeavors.
+  - Players can undertake similar or different new quests in the future as they accumulate more CP.

 - **Starting Over:**